Rellfy/portfolio/README.md

 # portfolio
 A modular portfolio system.
-The fields/containers are placed from a JSON input and different sections can be included.
+The fields/containers are placed from a JSON input and different layouts can be included.
 In future versions CSS customisation through the input file will also be an option.

 # Technology
 This project uses React, SCSS, Typescript and Webpack.
 NPM is also required.